Data Exchange Mappings¶

 attribute should also contain a reference to an identifier plus bound indices as for the maps-to

 attribute.
-Thru this attribute you can force a specific density pattern by specifying a domain for which nodes should be generated, regardless of whether non-default data is present to fill such nodes, e.g. because the identifier specified in the maps-to
+Through this attribute you can force a specific density pattern by specifying a domain for which nodes should be generated, regardless of whether non-default data is present to fill such nodes, e.g. because the identifier specified in the maps-to

 attribute is still subject to a write filter specified in a write-filter